alexander-slavchev/OnlineTextEditor/README.md

-Implementation of simple online text editor using built-in Controller with views
+Implementation of simple online text editor using built-in Controller with views and TinyMCE